 This Policy applies to all Adjunct appointees including Professional/Clinical, Academic and Research Fellows.

-Adjunct appointments recognise associations between individuals with particular expertise and the relevant College within the University.
+Adjunct appointments recognise associations between individuals with particular expertise and the relevant College; Directorate or Centre within the University.

 The University has extensive links with professionals in a number of discipline areas who provide valuable input into the development and delivery of the professional programs offered by the University.
 This input ensures that the professional programs remain relevant to current professional practice and also enriches the learning experience of students by exposing them to practising professionals.
 This also contributes significantly to the growth of professional identity by the students and the development of professional networks.